projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 Affected Processors
 ===================

-L1TF affects a range of Intel processors, but Intel Atom |reg|  processors (including Apollo Lake) are immune to it.
-Currently, ACRN hypervisor supports only Apollo Lake.
-Support for other core-based platforms is planned, so we still need a mitigation plan in ACRN.
+L1TF affects a range of Intel processors, but Intel Atom |reg| processors are immune to it.

 Processors that have the RDCL_NO bit set to one (1) in the IA32_ARCH_CAPABILITIES MSR are not susceptible to the L1TF